codecombat/codecombat/app/assets/markdown/chapter1module1overview.md

 ### Cutscene: Searching for Star Wells

 The Darkness is destroying the sun, and the Hero has been tasked to stop it and find their missing mother.
 The Hero met Vega, their mother&#39;s assistant, and they created a game to trap a piece of the Darkness.
 The evil was weakened, but not destroyed.
-They need to head
+They need to head to the Star Wells to be able to trap the Darkness once and for all.

 ### Practice Levels: Down Twice - The Forest of the Fox